lostangles/LoraWAN-Stick/README.md

 The RN2903 is controlled by serial, but because the 32u4 has only a single UART, a software serial interface must be used.
 The RN2903 is hardwired with its RX on pin 5 and TX on pin 10.
 Reset for the RN2903 is hard wired to pin 6 and should be pulled high when not in reset state.
 The RN2903 Pickit3 programming header is also broken out to update the firmware on the RN2903 directly.

+#uC Info
+The 32u4-AU microcontroller that I used here comes preconfigured to use the internal oscillator, thus the C7, C8, and XTAL pads can be left empty.
+When configuring the microcontroller for the first time, it will not show up as a USB device until the bootloader has been flashed to it via ISP.
+Once the bootloader has been flashed, it should show up as an Adafruit Feather 32u4 under Device Manager, and can be programmed/configured in the same manner as any of the Adafruit 32u4 Feathers.

+#Fuse Settings
+The bootloader included configures the 32u4 in 8 MHz in the same configuration as the Adafruit 32u4 Feathers.
+The uC can be configured to run with an internal oscillator or an external oscillator.
+If you use the 32u4-AU variant, the built in oscillator can be used in lieu of an external oscillator.
+The fuse settings to configure the uC as such would be something like:

+avrdude -c dragon_isp -p m32u4 -U lfuse:w:0xe2:m -U hfuse:w:0xd8:m -U efuse:w:0xfb:m -U flash:w:Caterina-Feather32u4.hex -v

 # Bill Of Materials
 https://github.com/lostangles/LoraWAN-Stick/blob/master/LoraWAN-Stick.xlsx